 ($, Capitol Hill, Sandwiches): You must get the Farro bread toast (hands down) with or without the egg and a sweet cookie or pie (aka slab).

 ($, Pioneer Square, Sandwiches): Run by Mario Batali’s dad and is only open weekday lunches) Cold cuts, hot sandwiches, and salami done right.
 This lunchtime-only, weekday-only joint.
-And if not Salumi, then Rain Shadow Meats in Pioneer Square because they’re amazing and delicious too.
-Or, try the hidden gem that is Hitchcock Deli in Georgetown.
+And if not Salumi, then Rain Shadow Meats in Pioneer Square because they’re amazing and delicious too or Delicatus.

-($$, Multiple locations, Sandwiches): Delicious, fresh, sustainable sandwiches.
+($, Multiple locations, Sandwiches): Delicious, fresh, sustainable sandwiches.
 Great fresh bread as well.
 I like the pastrami but all are good.
 Skip the breakfast sandwiches.
 Expensive for what it is though.

 ($$, Multiple locations, Pizza): Any pizza or calzone but I highly recommend the house special (Specialita’ Della Casa) called Via Tribunali or you can try the one with clams.

 ($$, Ballard, Pizza): They have a kick-ass charcuterie plate, great pizza, and pretty good entrees.
 Beautiful, spacious venue but cell reception doesn’t work – free wi-fi though.
 Love this place.

 ($$, South Lake Union, Pizza) also has a pizza with the clams that is incredible.